HomeEmployee Benefits ResourcesBenefits Canada NewsStatutory Holidays in British Columbia: 2025 Guide

 The requirements apply to most employees covered by the BC Employment Standards Act, except those working in exempted professions like agriculture or management roles.

-How to Calculate Pay for Statutory Holidays in British Columbia?
+How to Calculate Stat Pay in British Columbia

 How to Calculate Pay for Statutory Holidays in British Columbia

-Estimate your Pay for Statutory Holidays in British Columbia
+Estimate your Pay for Statutory Holidays BC 2025

 Eligible employees are entitled to receive statutory holiday pay in BC based on their average daily wage, calculated using the following formula:

-Therefore, this employee would receive $233 regular statutory holiday pay for the day off according to paid time off policies in Canada.
+Therefore, this employee would receive $233 regular statutory holiday pay for the day off.

 Premium Pay for Working on Statutory Holidays in British Columbia

-When eligible, employees in British Columbia who work on a statutory holiday are entitled to premium pay in addition to their regular statutory holiday pay.
-Here are the premium pay rates for employees required to work on a statutory holiday in 2025:
+When eligible, employees in British Columbia who work on a statutory holiday are entitled to premium pay in addition to their regular statutory holiday pay, which is:

-• 1.5X the regular wage for all hours worked up to 12 hours on the statutory holiday
+• 1.5X the regular wage for all hours worked up to 12 hours on the statutory holiday, or

 • 2X the regular wage for any hours worked beyond 12 hours on the statutory holiday

-In this scenario, the total statutory holiday pay owed would be the $283.50 premium pay plus the employee’s regular stat holiday pay for an average day’s wages.
+For example, if the regular hourly wage is $21 and the employee worked a 9-hour shift on the statutory holiday, the total statutory holiday pay owed would be $283.50 (1.5 x $21 x 9) plus the employee’s regular stat holiday pay for an average day’s wages.

 What Are the Special Rules for Managers and Statutory Holidays in BC?